Be prepared for flooding

 Estimated costs for completing projects at home

-The Intact Centre for Climate Adaptation at the University of Waterloo has created a quick cost overview for flood protection upgrades along with a more detailed list what it might cost to complete a do-it-yourself flood protection project, or to pay a professional to complete the job for you.
+Protect your home from flood and heavy rain by taking action.
+This guide provides a quick cost overview for flood protection upgrades along with a more detailed list what it might cost to complete a do-it-yourself flood protection project, or to pay a professional to complete the job for you.

 Please note: If you live in the floodway, flood fringe or overland flow zone, specific land use regulations apply.
 Check Calgary’s flood maps for details, and for more information on official and recommended flood elevations, and the development and building regulations that apply in each designated flood zone, please refer to Calgary’s Land Use Bylaw, Part 3 Division 3.